daynalaurenc/TriviaGame/README.md

 * Countdown timer begins
 * Player reads question and chooses the best suited answer.
 * **NOTE:** Don't linger too long on any 1 question, beware of the timer!
-* Player clicks done at bottom of game once all questions are answered.
+* Once question is answered/time run's out, Player will be provided with the correct answer, and reminded of his choice.
+* Next question will auto populate.
-* Game will score Player on: Correct, Incorrect, and Unanswered.
+* At the end, game will score Player on: Correct, Incorrect, and Unanswered.

 ### Enjoy, and Good Luck!